Home » Blog Posts » How to Travel with Carry on Only: Packing Tips and Tricks to Avoid Extra Fees!

 • Wear bulkier items like a jacket or coat and travel in your heaviest shoes.

-So, there you have it! ย We find it far less stressful packing with less.
-We avoid queues at airports at check-in.
+So, there you have it!
+Less stressful packing.
+Avoid lines/queues at airport check-in.
 No more worrying about checked luggage going missing.

-We save energy from not having to lift heavy cases around and have less internal debate about what to wear.
+Avoid injuries by not having to lift heavy cases and once you’re at your destination, you will love the experience of less internal debate about what to wear.

-Even if you’re driving, try and keep your luggage to a minimum.
-Who needs the stress of over-packing?
+Even if you’re driving on a road trip, try to keep your luggage to a minimum.

 Woman standing at a pool area in Halkidiki Greece

-The best part of all this planning is that we can spend more time relaxing and exploring.
-No fees means we have more money to spend and less to unpack.
+The best part of all this new mindset is spending more time relaxing and exploring.
+Carry-on only means more money to spend and less to unpack, re-pack etc.

-When we turf everything out of our suitcase back home, there’s less laundry too:) Now, that’s an incentive for 10kg allowance and no fees.
+When we turf everything out of our suitcase back home, there’s less laundry too:) Now, that’s an incentive!

 Happy Packing!